 Demolition vs. Deconstruction: Are There Differences?

-Blog | April 18th, 2019When property owners decide to remodel or rebuild their present home or building, they might need to remove the existing structure to proceed with their plans.
+April 18, 2019When property owners decide to remodel or rebuild their present home or building, they might need to remove the existing structure to proceed with their plans.
 While demolition seems to be the only course of action for this at first, closer research shows that there may be another viable option, namely deconstruction.
 Each one removes a structure effectively, but there are differences between their processes that you should understand before you are faced with which one to use with your own structure.
 For this reason, we explore both methods for structure removal in the following.

 What Is Demolition?